 New this year: The “Fast Lane” on the Sir George-Étienne Cartier Parkway is offered, between 7 am and 9 am, for cyclists who prefer riding at a faster pace.
-There is also a free bike tune-up service on Colonel By Drive, thanks to NOKIA, and PIPSC’s mobile water stations, where you can fill your water bottle.
+There is also a free bike tune-up service on Colonel By Drive and PIPSC’s mobile water stations, where you can fill your water bottle.

 Whether you like to bike, inline skate or walk, join us this Labour Day weekend for the close of another successful season!